Skip to content

 Getting DSM2

 DSM2 is distributed by the California Department of Water Resources Delta Modeling Section.
-You can find the model at the CNRA Open Data web site.
-Currently we distribute Windows executables, tutorials, source code, and a data package with templates for common studies.
+You can find the model at the CNRA Open Data website.

 Installing DSM2